hugobloem/stateful_scenes/README.md

 ### Rounding tolerance
 Some attributes such as light brightness will be rounded off.
 Therefore, to assess whether the scene is active a tolerance will be applied.
 The default tolerance of 1 will work for rounding errors of ±1.
 If this does not work for your setup consider increasing this value.

+### Restore on deactivation
+You can set up Stateful Scenes to restore the state of the entities when you want to turn off a scene.
+This can also be configured per Stateful Scene by going to the device page.

 ### Transition time
 Furthermore, you can specify the default transition time for applying scenes.
 This will gradually change the lights of a scene to the specified state.
 It does need to be supported by your lights.